Articles & Advice

 Check out articles and advice covering a variety of topics about being a successful student here at Clarke!

-The Clarke University Counseling Services staff works closely with other Student Life staff in an effort to support all aspects of the students’ college experience.
+The Clarke University Life Coaching and Counseling Services staff works closely with other Student Life staff in an effort to support all aspects of the students’ college experience.
 A variety of services are available including, but not limited to

 - Individual and group counseling